 Getting To Humantay Lake

-Your options for getting to Humantay Lake from Cusco are by bus or van to Soraypampa and then hiking.
-It comes down ultimately to decide if you want to take a group tour or do your own thing.
-Depending on your hiking experience and how much time you have to visit will help you to determine the better option.
+Your options for getting to Humantay Lake from Cusco are by taking either a bus or van to the village of Soraypampa and then hiking.
+Your choice here comes down to your personal choice, taking a group tour or do your own thing.
+When deciding, consider your hiking experience and how much time you have to visit.
+This will help you to choose the better option for you.

 Booking A Tour

-If you are leaning towards the idea of finding and booking a tour, you can do so online or in person at a local tour operator.
+If you are leaning towards the idea of finding and booking a tour, you can do so online or in-person at a local tour operator.
 It’s not too hard to find a local tour operator.
 You can find a number of them in the main square in Cusco.
-Be careful to haggle with the price, as many tour operators may try to overcharge you, and be sure to be firm about what is included.
+Be careful to haggle with the price, as many tour operators may try to overcharge you, and be sure to be firm about what is included, it is common for travelers to be surprised by the costs last minute.

-Both of these companies offer breakfast, lunch and, transportation to a hiking point in the town of Soraypampa.
-Once there, you will hike for roughly about 1.5 hours upwards to your destination of Humantay Lake.
-Overall a trip to Humantay Lake takes about 3 to 4 hours to hike.
-This doesn’t account for any time that you spend exploring and enjoying the area of Humantay Lake either.
+Both of these companies offer breakfast, lunch, and transportation to the hiking point in the town of Soraypampa.
+Once there, you will hike with a guide for roughly 1.5 hours to Humantay Lake.
+In total, a trip to Humantay Lake takes about 3 to 4 hours to hike.
+This doesn’t account for any time that you spend exploring and enjoying the area of Humantay Lake, so expect to spend the full day here.

 What To Do At Humantay Lake

 You will find a number of people doing different outdoor activities at the lagoon.
-You can find visitors exploring, hiking, mountain biking, swimming, and even stand up paddle boarding in the turquoise waters.
+You can find visitors exploring, hiking, mountain biking, swimming, and even paddleboarding in the turquoise waters.

-Many visitors and travelers come to see the beautiful water that has formed over the years from snow thaw.
-With green landscapes, white mountain peaks, and turquoise water, the way nature has presented itself is truly remarkable and absolutely breath-taking.
+Many visitors and travelers come to see the beautiful water that has been formed over many years from snow thaw.
+With green landscapes, white mountain peaks, and turquoise water, the Humantay Lake is truly remarkable and absolutely breath-taking.

 Tips For Visiting Humantay Lake

-When deciding to embark on an exploration of an area such as Peru, there are things that should be remembered as you plan to face the elements.
-Remember, you can never over plan for a trip to travel abroad.
-When planning to visit Cusco, Peru, remember these important tips.
+When you are planning your adventures in Peru, there are a few things that should be remembered as you plan to face the elements.
+Remember, you can never over-plan for a trip to travel abroad.
+When planning your visit to Cusco, Peru, remember these important tips.

 Anytime you do any extensive outdoor activity, it’s a good idea to have a first-aid kit somewhere nearby.
 You may also wish to bring elevation sickness pills, which can help prevent illness from not acclimating properly to high elevations.